lmorg/murex/docs/commands/murex-update-exe-list.md

 # `murex-update-exe-list` - Command Reference

-> Forces Murex to rescan $PATH looking for exectables
+> Forces Murex to rescan $PATH looking for executables

 ## Description

-On application lauch, Murex scans and caches all the executables found in
+On application launch, Murex scans and caches all the executables found in
 $PATH on your host.
 Murex then does regular scans there after.
 However if you want to force a new scan (for example you've just installed a new program and you want it to appear in tab completion) then you can run `murex-update-exe-list`.